planetscale/docs/content/news/team-profile-lori-raunaq.md

 R: New cats and old dogs sounds like a really good band name.
 "We are new cats and old dogs... live from Mountain View Amphitheatre!"
 L: *Guitar noises*
 R: I actually saw Incubus in Kuala Lumpur in 2011, and again in 2015, and then again this year in India.
-It was the first time they performed in India.
+That was the first time they performed in India actually.
 L: That is awesome, they knew, they felt the vibe.
 I think I first saw them in '98 at Slims in SF.
 It's owned by Boz Scaggs, famous for that one song... you know the one that goes, "Lido... whoah oh oh."

 **Abhi: I think you need a degree in paleontology to know that song.**